-We are told we live in a meritocracy.
-But I have seen less and less merit at the top.
-I once worked in a public sector that cared about service and New Zealand, had no concept of separating ‘managers’ from ‘staff’ (no one was called ‘manager’, you were senior, principal, deputy, officer in charge amongst other officers, etc.), and where you got brownie points for thinking and where there was explicit concern for your personal development and career path if you had a particular personality and skill set.
+Yet we are told we live in a meritocracy.
+This is, frankly, a lie.
+I have seen less and less merit at the top.
+I once worked in a public sector whose staff genuinely cared about service and New Zealand, had no concept of separating managers from staff (no one was called ‘manager’; you were senior, principal, deputy, officer in charge amongst other officers, etc.), and where you got brownie points for thinking and where there was explicit concern for your personal development and career path if you had a particular personality and skill set.
 Your art was nurtured, encouraged and promoted.

 We genuinely admired the competence that rose.
 That went from the 1990s after the State Sector Act 1988 started to kick in.
 And then the rot accelerated; because while A-Grade people hire A-grade people, B-Grade people hire C-Grade people, and they in turn hire D-Grade people until ……..

-I’ve worked in latter rigid hierarchies where the top ‘managers’ were separated into largely two types (with bright exceptions who were generally looked at sideways).
-There were those who were incredibly dull and concerned about their positions.
+I’ve worked in the resulting rigid hierarchies where the top ‘managers’ were separated into largely two types (with bright exceptions who were generally looked at sideways).
+The first type were those who were incredibly dull and concerned about their positions.
 Administrators.
 Not thinkers.
 Some were good train schedulers but completely divorced from big picture outcomes and incredibly focused on tiny measured outputs.
 Little results, not big achievements – Just tell me what to do, I don’t want to know about greater purpose.
 I’ll go in any direction, so long as you instruct me where to step.

-And then there were the megalomaniacs who played the game to rise.
+And then there were the second type, megalomaniacs, who played the game to rise.
 Like the train schedulers, not particularly bright, usually very narrow, also taking any dialogue as dissent and personal attack.
-In serious need of dealing with some deep wounding personal issues about self worth.
+And often in serious need of dealing with some deep wounding personal issues about self worth.
 Invading Poland, Abyssinia, Libya and the Baltic States is the usual therapy they prescribe themselves – or just build a physical monument to mammon.
 Ozymandias built a statue in the sands.
 Other build an irrigation dam.

 I was blown away by Terrence Malick’s Tree of Life.
 A thing of pure beauty and depth.
 He made a distinction about how we live our lives – a life of power or a life of being – the way of nature and the way of grace.
-Both the megalomaniacs and the train schedulers use “the way of nature” as their management style – only want to please themselves and so build and demand command and control of a minutely regulated machine with hierarchical layers of instruction and the expectation of blind obedience.
+Both the megalomaniacs and the train schedulers use the way of nature as their management style – only want to please themselves and so build and demand command and control of a minutely regulated machine with hierarchical layers of instruction and the expectation of blind obedience.

-None use “the way of grace“, which builds a ‘can do’, open-hearted, adaptive team.
+None use the way of grace, the building of a ‘can do’, open-hearted, adaptive team.
 Personal ego doesn’t matter, it is the purpose and being above us all that acts as life’s normative rudder.
 A team committed to an outcome, where ideas and dialogue are a way of being, an esprit de corps, the very essence of high performance.
-Yet I’ve heard such approaches explicitly referred to as “bad man-management” by those who subscribe to command and control.
+Yet I’ve heard such approaches explicitly referred to as “bad man-management” (yes, man) by those who subscribe to command and control.
 Allowing dialogue was apparently a sign of weakness.
+You instruct.
+They obey.

-This is partly McGregor’s Theory X versus Theory Y management; Theory X assumes people are inherently individualistic, selfish and lazy, and so set up structures and procedures to control.
-Theory Y thinks people naturally want to be a part of a community and do a good job, and so focuses on freedom within a framework, and a culture of resilience and performance in the context of a wider purpose and way of thinking and being – a kaupapa.
+This is partly McGregor’s Theory X versus Theory Y management.
+Theory X presumes people are inherently individualistic, selfish and lazy, and so set up structures and procedures to control.
+Theory Y presumes people naturally want to be a part of a community and do a good job, and so focuses on freedom within a framework, and a culture of resilience and performance in the context of a wider purpose and way of thinking and being – a kaupapa.

 Neoliberalism and the authoritarian and petty Way of Nature go hand in hand.
-Neoliberalism and a sense of belonging and the purpose to care and create something bigger than ourselves are mutually exclusive.
+Neoliberalism, and a sense of belonging and the purpose to care and create something bigger than ourselves, are mutually exclusive.
 You can have or the other, but not both.
 One extracts, the other creates.
 One demolishes, the other builds.
 One represses the meaning of life, and the other looks to meaning as the core of things.